How to Install OpenJDK 8 on Ubuntu 24.04, 22.04 or 20.04

 For example, if OpenJDK 17 is the latest version installed on your machine, it will be displayed as the active version, even if OpenJDK 8 was installed afterward.

-List All Available Java Versions
+List All Available JDK Versions

 Let’s list all the Java versions installed on your system: